 Does Full-Self Driving Add Value to a Used Tesla?

 The quick and simple answer to this question is yes—Full Self-Driving does add value to a used Tesla.
-A used Tesla with FSD is definitely worth more than a used Tesla without it, but it’s NOT worth what many sellers think it is on the used market, and there are a variety of reasons for this which we’ll get into later in this post.
+A used Tesla with paid-in-full FSD is definitely worth more than a used Tesla without it, but it’s NOT worth what many sellers think it is on the used market.

 Why is that?
-Well, the main reason is that sellers of Teslas who’ve paid for FSD in full generally expect to recoup the full $12,000, and this higher price makes their Tesla unattractive when compared to other Teslas which are cheaper and still have Base Autopilot features at no additional cost.
+Well, the main reason is that sellers of Teslas who’ve paid for FSD in full often expect to recoup most or all of what they paid.
+But buyers are comparing your car against similar Teslas that may be thousands of dollars cheaper and still have Base Autopilot features included.

-The truth is that in the used Tesla world, there just aren’t as many buyers who are willing to shell out $12,000 for software that is arguably incomplete at this pointespecially when it can be purchased for $199/month on-demand.
+The truth is that in the used Tesla world, there just aren’t as many buyers who are willing to shell out $8,000 for software that is still supervised and can be subscribed to for $99/month.

-Used Tesla buyers are going to see that big price hike and just look at cheaper Teslas without it, unless the seller of a Tesla with FSD has priced it appropriately for the used market (more on this later too).
+Used Tesla buyers are going to see that big price hike and just look at cheaper Teslas without it, unless the seller of a Tesla with FSD has priced it appropriately for the used market.

-$12,000 is over six years at $199 per month.
-And since FSD doesn’t stay with the owner (it transfers with the car), there’s always going to be some portion of it that’s effectively lost when you sell your Tesla—even if you turn around and sell it right away.
+Even when the paid-in-full price was $8,000, that represented almost 7 years of FSD at $99/month.
+And since FSD doesn’t stay with the owner—it generally transfers with the car—there’s always going to be some portion of it that’s effectively lost when you sell your Tesla, even if you turn around and sell it right away.

 So, How Much Is FSD Actually Worth on a Used Tesla?

 Well, the answer to this is—it depends.
-It depends on when you bought FSD, what the original price was, and what the current price of FSD is—in addition to market factors in general, and a few other intangibles.
+It depends on when you bought FSD, what the original price was, whether the vehicle has the right hardware, how desirable the car itself is, whether FSD is actually active on the vehicle, and what current buyers are willing to pay.

 Example 1: